 - Parenting.
 If you have children, make positive moments with them.
 Spend more time playing with them and take the time to listen to their thoughts.
 Get to know what makes them excited about life and it might just excite you too.

 - Surprises.
 Planning a surprise for someone you care about will give you as much or more satisfaction than being the person on the receiving end.
 This can be a very fun way to distract you from your concerns and make someone else happy at the same time.

 - Creativity.
 Infuse your life with creative activities.
 When you are worried it makes it hard to think.
 Trying something creative makes you take a step back, pausing to exercise your brain in a new way.
 Get out in the garden or pull out your paintbrushes.
 These kinds of activities help you leave those worrisome thoughts alone and come back to them with a refreshed perspective.

 Try one or two of these ideas and see how they work for you.
 Share this post with friends or family who you think could use a little self-implemented TLC.
 These tips are a great way to get started on reducing stress, worry, anxiety, and depression symptoms.
-However, if you are experiencing chronic and intense symptoms and believe therapy is right for you, you are welcome to call (760) 930-0886 to set up a free 20-minute consultation with me, Rakefet Benderly PH.D, a psychologist in San Diego.
+However, if you are experiencing chronic and intense symptoms and believe therapy is right for you, you are welcome to call (760) 930-0886 to set up an appointment with me, Rakefet Benderly PH.D, a psychologist in Carlsbad.
 Together, we can heal in connection.

 Dr. Benderly is a psychologist practicing in San Diego, CA. She provides psychotherapy services to residents of San Diego including Carlsbad, Encinitas, Solana Beach, Del Mar, Rancho Santa Fe, Fairbanks, Oceanside, Vista, La Jolla, San Marcos, Escondido, and La jolla.